IBM/Ansible-Automation-Platform-L3/docs/Part 3/01 Laying the Groundwork.md

 ![](_attachments/part3_figure3.png)

-If no jobs failed to execute, you are ready to proceed with the lab instructions; otherwise, return to the Roles definition and the Playbook YAML files to ensure that there are no errors within your scripts.
+If no jobs failed to execute, you are ready to proceed with the lab instructions; otherwise, return to the Roles definition and the Playbook YAML files to ensure that there are no scripting errors.